lovetimo0421/finaura-docs/docs/glossary.md

 - **Reduced fraud:** The security features of ERC-4907 help to prevent fraud and protect the value of the underlying real-world assets.
 - **Increased liquidity:** ERC-4907 makes it easier to trade and exchange NFTs that represent real-world assets.

+## WalletConnect

+WalletConnect is an open-source protocol that enables secure communication between mobile or desktop cryptocurrency wallets and decentralized applications (dApps) running in a web browser.
+It provides a seamless and user-friendly way for users to interact with dApps without having to manually connect their wallets or share their private keys.

+### Key Features

+* **Cross-Platform Compatibility:** WalletConnect supports a wide range of mobile and desktop wallets, including MetaMask, Coinbase Wallet, Trust Wallet, and many more.
+This allows users to connect to dApps from any device they choose.
+* **Secure Communication:** WalletConnect uses a combination of encryption and message relay services to ensure that all communication between wallets and dApps is secure and private.
+* **Easy Pairing:** The pairing process between wallets and dApps is simple and intuitive.
+Users simply scan a QR code or click a link to establish a connection.
+* **Session Management:** WalletConnect allows users to manage multiple active sessions simultaneously, providing flexibility and convenience.

+### Protocol Details

+* **Connector (User):** A mobile or desktop application that allows users to connect their Web3 wallet to a dApp.
+* **DApp (Service):** A web application that interacts with a user's wallet through WalletConnect.
+* **JSON RPC Request:** A JSON formatted message sent from a dApp to a wallet, requesting access to the wallet's functionality (e.g., sending transactions, signing messages).
+* **JSON RPC Response:** A JSON formatted message sent from a wallet to a dApp, containing the result of the requested operation.
+* **Message Relay:** A service that securely transmits messages between connectors and dApps.
+* **Namespace:** A unique identifier used to differentiate between multiple connections for a single wallet.
+* **Pairing Request:** A message sent from a connector to a dApp, requesting the establishment of a connection.
+* **Pairing Response:** A message sent from a dApp to a connector, accepting or rejecting the pairing request.
+* **Push Notification:** A message sent from a connector to a dApp, notifying the dApp of an incoming JSON RPC request.
+* **Session:** A temporary connection between a connector and a dApp, established through the pairing process.
+* **Transport:** The underlying communication channel used to transmit messages between connectors and dApps (e.g., Bluetooth, WebSockets, Long-Polling).

+### Use Cases

+WalletConnect has a wide range of use cases, including:

+* **dApp Authentication:** Users can log in to dApps using their existing wallets, eliminating the need for separate user accounts and passwords.
+* **Transaction Signing:** Users can securely approve and sign transactions from their wallets without having to share their private keys with dApps.
+* **Wallet Management:** Users can manage their wallets, view balances, and send or receive funds directly from dApps.
+* **Cross-Chain Interoperability:** WalletConnect can be used to connect wallets to dApps built on different blockchains, enabling users to interact with a wider range of decentralized services.

+### Benefits

+WalletConnect offers several benefits to both users and developers:

+* **Improved User Experience:** Users can interact with dApps seamlessly and securely without having to worry about managing multiple accounts or sharing their private keys.
+* **Enhanced Security:** WalletConnect's secure communication protocol ensures that all data transmitted between wallets and dApps is protected from eavesdropping and hacking.
+* **Development Efficiency:** Developers can easily integrate WalletConnect into their dApps, reducing development time and effort.
+* **Ecosystem Growth:** WalletConnect fosters the growth of the Web3 ecosystem by making it easier for users to access and interact with a wide range of decentralized applications.

+Overall, WalletConnect is a powerful tool that makes it easy and secure for users to connect their wallets to dApps.
+It is a key component of the Web3 ecosystem, enabling a more user-friendly and accessible decentralized internet.

 ## Additional Resources

 * [ERC-4907 Standard](https://eips.ethereum.org/EIPS/eip-4907)